Implications of Narrow Spectra of Fast Radio Bursts: Radiations by a single charged particles

-Similar to the spectrum given by $\mathcal{E}_\omega$, both $\pi_L$ and $\pi_V$ are also the functions as the variables $(\hat\omega,\gamma\theta)$.
-In Figure \ref{pol_freq}, we plot the linear and circular polarization degrees $\Pi_i$ with $i=L~{\rm and}~V$ as the functions of the dimensionless frequency $\hat\omega$ and the viewing angle $\gamma\theta$, respectively.
-For a certain viewing angle $\gamma\theta$, the higher the frequency $\hat\omega$, the lower (higher) the linear (circular) polarization degree.
-For a certain frequency $\hat\omega$, the larger the viewing angle $\gamma\theta$, the lower (higher) the linear (circular) polarization degree.
-Thus, the high circular polarization degree should be attributed to the off-beam observation \citep{Wang22c,Liu22,Qu23b}.

-Furthermore, we consider that multiple radiating particles are uniformly distributed in a fan beam with an opening angle $\Theta_j$, and the viewing angle is $\Theta$.
-The spectrum of the radiation by multiple particles is usually wide with the exception of the particles with some special (e.g., periodic) distributions as pointed out above.
-Since the spectrum by multiple particles has been discussed in detail in \citet{Yang18,Yang23}, we will not repeat it here.
-In the following discussion, we mainly focus on the polarization properties of multiple particles.
-According to the polarization properties given by Eq.(\ref{CR_pil}) and Eq.(\ref{CR_piv}), the polarization is 100\% linear when the viewing direction is on the trajectory plane, and most radiation energy is emitted near the trajectory plane.
+We consider that multiple radiating particles are uniformly distributed in a fan beam with an opening angle $\Theta_j$, and the viewing angle is $\Theta$.
+According to Eq.(\ref{CR_pil}) and Eq.(\ref{CR_piv}), the polarization is 100\% linear when the viewing direction is on the trajectory plane, and most radiation energy is emitted near the trajectory plane.
 The larger the viewing angle, the higher the circular polarization degree.
 Since the circular polarizations on the different sides of the trajectory plane are opposite, in the particles' beam center the coherent sum of the circular polarizations will be canceled, leading to the linear polarization dominated.
 A detailed analysis was also discussed in \citet{Wang22b} and \citet{Liu22}.
 Therefore, the linear polarization degree could be approximately given by

 and the circular polarization degree could be approximately given by